 Most notable is Rez Infinite’s soundtrack, which consists of immersive, hard-hitting techno beats that sync with the game’s many giant boss battle transformations.
 This game is great for anyone that wants a psychedelic VR experience that’s filled with plenty of atmospheric elements.

-While its playtime is brief, Moss does a great job at building its fantasy-world and expanding on its narrative.
-Over time, you’ll grow to cherish Quill and the bond you two have built over the course of your epic quest.
+While its playtime is short, Moss does a great job of building its fantasy-world and expanding on its narrative.
+Over time, you’ll grow to cherish Quill and the bond you two have built throughout your epic quest.